-Program Officer (PO) HARA Eiji Professor, Research Institute for Microbial Diseases, Osaka University controlling this complex phenomenon, there are limits to the conventional research approaches focusing separately on diseases and on tissues and organs.
+Program Officer (PO) HARA Eiji Professor, Research Institute for Microbial Diseases, Osaka University With the rapid progress of aging in industrialized countries including Japan, extending healthy longevity is an issue of global importance.
+While treating individual diseases and improving quality of life (QOL) are important for extending healthy longevity, preemptively suppressing functional impairment at the individual level is expected to be an effective approach.
+From birth to death, organisms are constantly subject to various stimuli from the environment.
+It is thought that the long-term effects of these external factors and internal genetic factors cause individual functional impairment.
+In understanding and controlling this complex phenomenon. there are limits to the conventional research approaches focusing separately on diseases and on tissues and organs.
 Instead, a strategic approach is necessary.
-Therefore, for this R&D objective, we aim to undertake innovative interdisciplinary research across wideranging fields such as development, immunity, stem cells, protein quality control mechanisms, and epigenetics, over the entire life course from birth to maturity, aging, and heredity.
+Therefore, for this R&D objective, we aim to undertake innovative interdisciplinary research across wide-ranging fields such as development, immunity, stem cells, protein quality control mechanisms, and epigenetics, over the entire life course from birth to maturity, aging, and heredity.
 We expect this research to identify the mechanisms involved for evaluating and controlling individual functional impairment, and to create the seeds for basic technologies.

-Advisor ICHIJO Hidenori Professor, Graduate School of Pharmaceutical Sciences, The University of Tokyo IMAI Toshio Professor, Graduate School of Medicine, Kobe University KURANAGA Erina Professor, Graduate School of Life Sciences, Tohoku University TAKEDA Kiyoshi Professor, Graduate School of Medicine, Osaka University MATSUZAKI Fumio Team Leader, RIKEN Center for Biosystems Dynamics Research YANAGITA Motoko Professor, Graduate School of Medicine, Kyoto University YOKOTE Koutaro Professor, Graduate School of Medicine, Chiba University Started in 2017 • • • 1st period CREST Elucidation of mechanisms underlying how nutrition history in juveniles impacts later life events ()
+ICHIJO Hidenori Distinguished University Professor, Advanced Research Initiative, Institute of Integrated Research, Institute of Science Tokyo IMAI Toshio Professor, Graduate School of Medicine, Kobe University KURANAGA Erina Professor, Graduate School of Life Sciences, Tohoku University TAKEDA Kiyoshi Graduate School of Medicine, Osaka University MATSUZAKI Fumio Professor, Graduate School of Medicine, Kvoto University YANAGITA Motoko Professor, Graduate School of Medicine, Kyoto University

-UEMURA Tadashi Professor, Graduate School of Biostudies, Kyoto University The aim of our research is to understand how "the nutrition history" in juvenile stages impacts later life events at molecular, cellular and systemic levels, and to ameliorate the eventual deterioration of organismal functions later in life.
+Started in 2017 · · · · · · · 1st period Elucidation of mechanisms underlying how nutrition history in juveniles impacts later life events (\) UEMURA Tadashi Professor, Graduate School of Biostudies, Kyoto University The aim of our research is to understand how "the nutrition history" in juvenile stages impacts later life events at molecular, cellular and systemic levels, and to ameliorate the eventual deterioration of organismal functions later in life.
 We use the fruit fly Drosophila, a model organism that has contributed much to our understanding of evolutionarily conserved mechanisms of metabolism, epigenetics, and longevity.
 To accomplish our goal, we are developing a collection of "unbalanced" diets and an automated tracking system, which allows high-throughput quantification of locomotor activity and life span on an individual basis.
-Started in 2017 ••• 1st period CREST Elucidation of the mechanism of functional decline of adult neural stem cells and development of technologies for reactivation of these cells ()